 Simple English definitions for legal terms

-Read a random definition: retirement plan
+Read a random definition: delivery order

 Uninsured motorist clause: This is a part of some car insurance policies that helps you if you get into an accident with someone who doesn't have car insurance and it's their fault.
 It can help pay for injuries to you and your passengers.
 Some states require this coverage, but not all policies have it.
 It's important to check your policy to see if you have it.